 The BDMA overlay bits specify the OVLAY memory blocks to be accessed for internal memory.
+For ADSP-2185M, set to zero BDMA overlay bits in BDMA control register.

-The BMWAIT field, which has four bits on ADSP-2189M, allows selection of up to 15 wait-states for BDMA transfers.
+The BMWAIT field, which has 4 bits on ADSP-2185M, allows selection up to 15 wait states for BDMA transfers.